RiccardoRicci23/SoftwareAndComputing_project/README.md

 The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT).

-////// IMAGE WITH THE SETUP
+////// IMAGE WITH THE SETUP & ALPIDE PHOTO/S

 # The program